 - Multiple Uses

 All benefits and reimbursements can be transferred to the same card, keeping things simple for you and your employees.

 Payroll cards are essentially debit cards, and they receive the same protection from the Federal Deposit Insurance Corporation (FDIC) against fraud or loss.

-Employers Need to Be Aware of the Risks
+Be Aware of the Risks of Pay Cards

-Legally, Employers must offer an alternative to payroll cards—likely paper checks or direct deposit.
+Legally, employers must offer an alternative to payroll cards—such as paper checks or direct deposit.

-Employers can face fees to set up and maintain payroll card program.
-And while they aren’t allowed to pass these fees on to employees, ATMs fees and transaction costs can still eat into salaries.
+Employers can be assessed fees to set up and maintain a payroll card program.
+And while they aren’t allowed to pass these fees on to employees, ATM fees and transaction costs can still eat into salaries.